 Disclaimer: I try to avoid complaining or having a negative tone in my posts, but this one walks the line.
 I completely recognize that our equipment needs are far less than many other families and don’t want to be insensitive to that fact.
 I’m simply a mom trying to honestly share my feelings, no matter how unjustified or selfish they might be.

-My son needs some help to accomplish what’s easy and natural for most kids playing piano in standerhis age.
+My son needs some help to accomplish what’s easy and natural for most kids his age.
 We’ve learned a lot about the assistive technology (A/T) available to help him.
 The variety of offerings can be amazing and innovative.
 I’m so thankful that even though Gage can’t stand on his own yet, a stander gets him in a proper upright position and allows him some mobility.
 So why do I also fantasize about pushing that metal, padded, Velcro contraption off a cliff???

 When new A/T arrives, our initial anticipation often turns into frustration with the design or functionality.
 Why isn’t this part adjustable?
 Couldn’t they have made it easier to clean?
 Why does it have to be so…freaking…HEAVY???
 And while I’ve gotten better about managing my expectations, a new device never lives up to my unrealistic hopes of a magical fix for whatever issue we’re trying to address.